Welcome

 Defendant Outside England & Wales (Permission to Serve Out)

-If the defendant is outside England and Wales, the claimant generally needs the court's permission to serve the claim form out of the jurisdiction.
+If the defendant is outside England and Wales, the claimant generally needs the court's permission to serve the claim form out of the jurisdiction, unless a specific rule permits service out without permission.

 Permission will only be granted if the claimant can satisfy the court on three points (CPR 6.36–6.37):